rxdi/xmigrate/README.md

 #### Up migrations

-Will execute all migrations which are with status `PENDING`
+Will execute all migrations which have the status `PENDING`

 ```bash
 xmigrate up